 Urinary incontinence can have implications on a person’s confidence and social life.
 But this condition can be managed.

 When you’ve sprung a leak and didn’t mean to, consult with your doctor on the best ways to manage your incontinence issues.

 Where to Get Treated for Urinary Incontinence?

-Seek a Urologist for urinary tract support, or talk to your primary care physician to point you in the right direction.
-Our trained and experienced medical professionals at Midwest Urological Group can treat patients in Peoria, IL, and surrounding areas.
+Our trained and experienced medical professionals at Midwest Urological Group can treat patients in Central Illinois and surrounding areas.

-If you have any questions, or would like to schedule an appointment for urinary incontinence evaluation and treatment in Peoria, IL, call Midwest Uroligical Group at (309) 692-9898.
+If you have any questions, or would like to schedule an appointment for urinary incontinence evaluation and treatment, call Midwest Urological Group at (309) 692-9898.